keiveulbugs/Dexscreener_pricebot/README.md

 # WARNING:
-This bot uses a very old version of poise.
+This bot uses a old version of poise.
 I will rewriting it hopefully soon and also make it beter.
 Include error handling and such.